 Nancy Kamborian Faculty Enrichment Grant Following Nancy Kamborian’s death, the Kamborian family recognized the importance of Derryfield’s faculty in the lives of her children, Kelly ’78, Kimberly ’84 and Jacob ’86.
 As a former trustee Nancy was a pioneer in finding ways to support the professional development of faculty.

 The Richard Crafts Memorial Music Scholarship Fund

 This fund was established prior to Richard’s death in March 2001 at Richard and Lisa’s request.
-An endowed fund restricted to financial aid, the Richard Crafts Memorial Music Scholarship is awarded annually to a need-based Derryfield student who shows promise in the arts, particularly music.
-Mirroring Richard’s vocation at Derryfield, this scholarship enriches the financial aid program that he helped shape in his tenure as Director of Admissions, and is earmarked for a musically talented student honors Richard’s love of music.
+An endowed fund restricted to the need-based equitable tuition program, the Richard Crafts Memorial Music Scholarship is awarded annually to a need-based Derryfield student who shows promise in the arts, particularly music.
+Mirroring Richard’s vocation at Derryfield, this scholarship enriches the tuition support program that he helped shape in his tenure as Director of Admissions, and is earmarked for a musically talented student honors Richard’s love of music.

 The Henrietta Mesches Scholarship Fund

 This fund was established in memory of Mrs. Mesches by her daughter Harriet and son-in-law, the late Dr. Seth Resnicoff, in February 1998.
 Mrs. Resnicoff shared with us how her mother was impressed with The Derryfield School program, especially opportunities it provided young women, like her granddaughter Sue ’87.
 It was partly due to the educational limitations Mrs. Mesches experienced as a young woman that made her a strong proponent of the type of experience her granddaughter and other young women had, and continue to have, at The Derryfield School.
 This fund is part of the overall financial aid endowment fund.